Home Science Organic Chemistry Benzene

 • Most of the benzene produced in the world is used for making ethylbenzene which is an important chemical used for making styrene, polystyrene, and different types of synthetic rubber.

-• Cyclohexane obtained from benzene production is used for the manufacture of nylon fibers for textiles engineering and the plastics industry.
+• Cyclohexane obtained from benzene production is used for the manufacture of nylon fibers for textile engineering and the plastics industry.

 • It is an important component of the production of nitrobenzene, aniline, and phenol.
 These compounds are used for the manufacture of pesticides like DDT and benzene hexachloride.